 Once the form schema is uploaded, you can assign the field type for each column/each variable.
 The first five rows of data will appear for reference to help you select the correct field type.

-Each column will load with a field type based on a best-guess from the Ona platform.
+Each column will load with a field type based on the best guess from the Ona platform.
 If the field type is incorrect, you can change it by clicking on the field type below the variable name/column number and choosing the appropriate field type in the expanded menu.
 All basic field types are included except

 calculate fields.
 You can view all variables/columns in the dataset by scrolling to the right.